AndrewBuck/cosmic/README.txt

         python3 import_cat_astorb.py /path/to/astorb.dat

+    After the asteroid orbits themselves have been imported you need to load the pre-calculated AstorbEphemeride table with data by running the following script:

+        python3 calculate_astorb_ephemerides.py

+    The script will read the orbital data for each asteroid in the database and caluclate and store its position approximately once each month over the specified time period.

     Attribution: The research and computing needed to generate astorb.dat were funded principally by NASA grant NAG5-4741, and in part by the Lowell Observatory endowment. astorb.dat may be freely used, copied, and